-Several financing instruments are available in Serbia.
+There are several financing instruments available in Serbia.
 Financial instruments related to nature conservation or protected area management projects can come from domestic government budgets, international assistance, multilateral funds, bilateral donors, and private funds.
 The mechanisms and requirements to apply to these funds can be varied, and the value of the maximum budget per project.

-Some of the most accessible financial instruments are described bellow
+Some of the most accessible financial instruments are described below.

-RARIS – Regional Development Agency Eastern Serbia – established in 2007 as a bottom-up initiative by the Eastern Serbia stakeholders.
+RARIS is a Regional Development Agency Eastern Serbia established in 2007 as a bottom-up initiative by the Eastern Serbia stakeholders.
 The objective of RARIS is to support development initiatives based on institutional networking and partnerships aiming at the sustainable development of Eastern Serbia.

 Sida is Sweden’s government agency for development cooperation.
-Through cooperation with civil society, multilateral organizations, public agencies and the private sector we work for sustainable development and help create conditions for people living in poverty and oppression to improve their living conditions.
+Through cooperation with civil society, multilateral organisations, public agencies and the private sector, we work for sustainable development and help create conditions for people living in poverty and oppression to improve their living conditions.

 UNDP is the UN’s global development network, advocating for change and connecting countries to knowledge, experience and resources to help people build a better life.
-We are on the ground in some 170 countries and territories, working with them on their solutions to global and national development challenges.
-As they develop local capacity, they draw on the people of UNDP and our wide range of partners.
+It is operational in in some 170 countries and territories, working with them on their solutions to global and national development challenges.
+As they develop local capacity, they draw on the people of the UNDP and their wide range of partners.